Code Signing

 You can find general information about code signing on macOS in the Apple code signing guide.

-Notarizing media files on macOS
+Notarizing macOS media files

 Apple offers a service that checks DMGs for security problems and adds them to their database.
 This is called "notarization" and is required starting with macOS 10.15.
 The exact steps for notarizing your application are described on the Apple developer web site.

 However, Apple will only notarize applications that follow certain guidelines.
-The "hardened runtime" has to be enabled which install4j automatically does for you by adding the appropriate entries to the entitlements file.
+The "hardened runtime" has to be enabled, which install4j automatically does for you by adding the appropriate entries to the entitlements file.
 Also, all binaries in the DMG have to be signed.
 This also concerns binaries that are in a ZIP archive.
 Because JAR files are ZIP archives, the notarization process can detect binaries in JAR files.
 Some popular frameworks and libraries such as SWT or JNA ship native binaries in their JAR files.
 These contained binaries have to be signed as well.

 For this purpose, install4j lets you configure a list name patterns for binaries.
-All files in the distribution tree are matched against these patterns and if a match is found, the corresponding file is signed if it is really a MACH-O binary.
+All files in the distribution tree are matched against these patterns, and if a match is found, the corresponding file is signed if it is really a MACH-O binary.
 The reason why install4j cannot just automatically check all files in this way is that this check is rather expensive.

 In addition, you can configure a list of name patterns for JAR files that should be scanned for binaries with the above name patterns.
 This only works for unsigned JAR files because the modification introduced by the signature would break the signature of a signed JAR file and install4j has no way of regenerating that signature.